rdykiel/voltexport/README.md

 Thanks to the k-factor mechanism, the missing rows may be present in the export overflow directory of another node.
 Using the **scan** and **recover** tools it is possible to manually reconstruct an export of all the rows, by exporting selected ranges from each but this is tedious and error-prone.

-The **stitch** tool allows reconstructing a stream/partition from multiple export overflow directories and export the results in an output directory, e.g. in the example below we stitch the stream SOURCE003 partition 3 from 3 export overflow directories:
+The **stitch** tool allows reconstructing a stream/partition from multiple export overflow directories and export the results in an output directory.

+**Note**: in versions above 9.3.x, the likelihood of gaps in the export rows is reduced thanks to a background mechanism copying the missing rows from the other nodes when rejoining the cluster.
+Therefore using stitch may not be needed as it is on 9.3.x.

+In the example below we stitch the stream SOURCE003 partition 3 from 3 export overflow directories:

     ./stitch --indirs=/tmp/demo2/node0/voltdbroot/export_overflow,/tmp/demo2/node1/voltdbroot/export_overflow,/tmp/demo2/node2/voltdbroot/export_overflow \
-      --outdir=/tmp/demo2/out --stream_name=SOURCE003 --partition=3
+      --outdir=/tmp/demo2/out --stream_name=SOURCE003 --partition=3 \
+      --catalog=/tmp/demo2/node0/voltdbroot/config/catalog.jar

     2022-10-20 10:53:00,872 INFO: Host 0: /tmp/demo2/node0/voltdbroot/export_overflow
     2022-10-20 10:53:00,872 INFO: Host 1: /tmp/demo2/node1/voltdbroot/export_overflow